mingzhao1103/Crime_Python/README.md

-## Crime Reports in San Francisco: Larceny-Theft from 2003 to 2014
+## Crime Reports on Larceny-Theft in San Francisco: 2003-2014

 #### Project Statement